Wealth Advisory & Planning

 Run cash flow projections.
 By now you have developed routine saving and spending habits, and a fair number of your expenses — student loans, mortgage, car payments — are predictable.
 Why not have your financial planner run a sufficiency analysis to see if, at your current rate of saving and spending, you will be prepared for retirement in 20 or 30 years?
 It can be an eye-opening exercise to see the power of compounding, or the bite inflation takes out of your purchasing power.
 Worst-case scenario, you may be incentivized to redouble your efforts and make the most of your long-time horizon.

 Take advantage of catch-up contributions.
 In your 30s and 40s, salary deferrals to your 401(k) account can often take a back seat to more immediate spending needs.
-However, starting at age 50, the IRS permits “catch up” contributions of an additional $6,500 over and above the regular $20,500 401(k) annual contribution limit, and an additional $1,000 over the regular $6,000 IRA annual contribution limit.
+However, starting at age 50, the IRS permits “catch-up” contributions.
+For 2023, the catch-up contribution limit for employees age 50 and over who participate in 401(k), 403(b), most 457 plans and the federal government’s Thrift Savings Plan will increase to $7,500.
+The limit on annual contributions to an IRA will increase to $6,500.
+The IRA catch‑up contribution limit for individuals age 50 and over is not subject to an annual cost‑of‑living adjustment and remains $1,000.
+The contribution limit for 2023 to 401ks, etc. is $22,500.
 Though it is best to start saving early, taking advantage of these increased contribution limits can go a long way toward making up for lost time.

 Know when to practice some tough love.
 In your late 50s, if your children are out of school and you have done a good job of modeling sound financial behaviors, it is time for them to shoulder most of their day-to-day “carrying costs.”
 Reserve your checkbook for the big things like weddings or down payments on a house and give your children the gift of personal financial responsibility.